RobustaStudio/csvtk/README.md

 and also easy to be integrated into analysis pipelines**.
 It could save you much time of writing Python/R scripts.

+With the latest updates (RobustaVersion), you can use javascript to hack/workaround csv files!

 ## Robusta Notes & Changes

 - **Notes:**